Setting The Record Straight; What Really Happens During An Investigation At TALCB

 Black’s Law Dictionary says CE is: “[e]vidence based on inference and not on personal knowledge or observation”.
 Since TALCB Staff was not present during the appraisal, they often rely on CE to resolve cases.
 CE is not somehow inferior; it is regularly used in civil, criminal and regulatory cases nationwide.
 In fact, most cases rely heavily on CE because it’s rare to have direct evidence (eyewitness testimony, video or audio, confession etc.).
-If you are interested in more discussion on this topic, please attend our upcoming Facebook live town hall on Thursday, July 26, 2018, at 1 p.m.
+If you are interested in more discussion on this topic, we hosted a great town hall on this topic in August.

 What are investigative conferences (“IC”) and what purpose do they serve?